Your Questions Answered

 Will the shoreline be part of the farm?
 Will the lakeshore remain intact?

-The lakefront is a very interesting part of this property.
-It looks a bit like British Columbia out there with its large rocks and trees and it is one of the last untouched shorelines on Lake Simcoe.
+The lakefront is a very interesting part of this property with its large rocks and trees and it is one of the last untouched shorelines on Lake Simcoe.
 At this time the shoreline is not part of the land parcel being leased to the Ontario Water Centre.
-However in the future it may be possible to work with the town and Lake Simcoe Region Conservation Authority and other agencies through the ReWilding program to explore how to leave the shoreline intact while providing greater access to connect people with Lake Simcoe.
+However in the future it may be possible to work with the town and Lake Simcoe Region Conservation Authority and other agencies to explore how to leave the shoreline intact while providing greater access to connect people with Lake Simcoe and Georgina’s natural connection with the lake.

 The Ladies of the Lake, who are very involved in this project, were instrumental in the formation of the Lake Simcoe Protection Act and Plan.
 Will there be any connection between the Ontario Water Centre and this legislation?

 Lake Simcoe watershed residents are extremely fortunate to have this Act and Plan, a first in North America and also the first to bring citizens, business and government together through “shared responsibility”.
 The work of the Ontario Water Centre, founded by the Ladies of the Lake, is very connected to this plan, in particular the recognition that people and nature are equal partners in the future of Lake Simcoe